wattsworth/joule/docs/using_joule.rst

 Streams
 -------
 Streams are timestamped data flows that connect modules.
+Modules read and write to streams through Joule Pipes.
 Streams can be visualized as a tabular data structure.
 Timestamps are in Unix microseconds (elapsed time since January 1, 1970).